The Future of Tech Recruitment

 Remote Interviews and Working from Home

-One unique opportunity that has never occurred to such a global degree before is the work from home model.
-Many people have encountered a work/life balance never before thought possible having been forced to work from home during lockdown, and they are very likely to want to retain this flexibility for the foreseeable future.
+One unique opportunity that has never occurred to such a global degree before is the work-from-home model.
+Many people have encountered a work/life balance never before thought possible having been forced to work from home during the lockdown, and they are very likely to want to retain this flexibility for the foreseeable future.
 Applicants in 2021 will likely expect that any new job opportunities come with the possibility of home-working as the new normal (as long as it is feasible).
 Unfortunately, this also means that businesses will no longer be able to say this is an exclusive ‘perk’ either.